-But, studies have been carried out on CBD’s potential to reduce chronic pain, and results found in favour of its efficacy.
+But studies have been carried out on CBD’s potential to reduce chronic pain, and results found in favor of its efficacy.
 Depending on the kind of pain a migraineur suffers from, CBD could well become an important part of a pain management medication plan.

 The absence of trials relating specifically to CBD and migraines means there are no guidelines, recommended dosages or hard facts to draw on.

 Whether or not you’ll have access to CBD oil depends on where you live; and whether or not your doctor knows enough about it to prescribe a safe, low dose to begin with is the next lottery to play!